kipcole9/money/README.md

 * `api_module` identifies the module that does the retrieval of exchange rates.
 This is any module that implements the `Money.ExchangeRates` behaviour.
 The  default is `Money.ExchangeRates.OpenExchangeRates`

 * `open_exchange_rates_app_id` defines the `app_id` that is required to use the Open Exchange Rates api

+* `callback_module` defines a module that follows the `Money.ExchangeRates.Callback` behaviour whereby the function `rates_retrieved/2` is invoked after every successful retrieval of exchange rates.
+The default is `Money.ExchangeRates.Callback`.

 * `log_failure` defines the log level at which api retrieval errors are logged.
 The default is `:warn`